sirixdb/sirixdb.github.io/transactional-cursor-api.md

 wtx.copySubtreeAsRightSibling(rtx);
 ```

-SirixDB always applies changes in-memory and then flushes them sequentially to a disk or the flash drive during a transaction commit.
+SirixDB always applies changes in memory and then flushes them sequentially to a disk or the flash drive during a transaction commit.
 The only exception is if the in-memory cache has to evict some entries into a file due to memory constraints.
 We can either commit() or rollback() the transaction.
 Note, that you can reuse the transaction after a commit() or rollback() method call.

 ### Starting a Read-Write Transaction